Thesheik/my_dank_app/readme.md

+# How to set up an Express app (detailed)

 1. Set up app
+  - Command line stuff
     - Create a directory
     - Go into the directory
     - Initialize a Git repo
     - Initialize Node Package Manager
       - Answer its questions
     - Install Express
     - Use Node Package Manager to install dependencies
     - Create the main file
   - Load Express into main file
     - Connect Express to the app
     - Create a way for app to talk to server
       - Listen to a port
-1.5 Run app to make sure it's working
+    - Run app to make sure it's working
-1.6 Make app show something in browser
+    - Make app show something in browser
       - Create a GET route
       - Make app send something to browser
-2. Set up database
+- Set up database
+  - Command line stuff
     - Install Sequelize
     - Install PG (so that Sequelize can "speak" Postgres)
     - Install pg-hstore (whatever that is)
+    - Create a database
   - Load Sequelize into main file
-  - Create a database
     - Connect Sequelize to my database
-2.5 Test connection to database
+  - Test connection to database
-2.6 Make sure I can save something into the database
+    - Make sure I can save something into the database
   - Make a model
     - Set up a schema
     - Run a migration by "syncing" my model with the database
     - Make any other required models
 - Set up routes
   - For each model
     - Make an index route which shows all of that model
     - Make a create route which creates one of that model
     - Make a show route which shows one of that model
       - Get its ID
     - Make an edit route which updates one of that model
       - Get its ID
     - Make a delete route which deletes one of that model